kotelesroberto/portfolio/projects/samsung_uk_comparison_tool/README.md

 <p>Samsung UK is the British division of Samsung Electronics, a global technology leader based in South Korea.
 It operates through its official website <a href="https://www.samsung.com/uk">samsung.com/uk</a>, physical retail stores, and business partnerships to serve both consumers and enterprises across the United Kingdom.</p>
 <p>The brand of Samsung is known by almost everyone.
 Their webpage offering the full range of Samsung hardware: smartphones, tablets, TVs, wearables, home appliances, computers, accessories, smart displays, and mores.</p>

-<p>Developing plugins for the TinyMCE editor was exclusively my task.
-All new plugins written by me were dedicated for special features, such as creating chemical formulas and convert into HTML5 shape, teasers, etc. Basket function was a harder part of the development as more variations the customer wanted to have.</p>

 <p><h4>Main functions of the website:</h4></p>
 <ul>
   <li><strong>Product Retail:</strong> Sells Samsung's full range of electronics and appliances, including smartphones (like Galaxy devices), TVs, tablets, wearables, laptops, monitors, and smart home devices.</li>